TejashreePathak/Repo/README.md

-# This is an angularJS repository
+# This is a web technologies repository